 - Young dogs have an instinct to stick close to home.
 It is a genetic safety measure that keeps puppies from wandering off (just like the following instinct they have at this age).
 As they become more mature and independent, they are more willing to go further from their home base.
 A young dog may not understand walking on a leash yet.
 (That staying close instinct seems to go away overnight!
 This is why letting dogs off-leash is dangerous until a recall is very strong.)

 - Fearful, stressed or anxious dogs can use stopping to avoid scary things.

 - Your dog may put the brakes on because they know the walk will end soon.

 - It may be your walking/training strategy.
 Often anchoring on walks is a consequence of our response to the dog’s attention-seeking behavior.
 Luring, bribing, pleading, or negotiating with the dog creates a hard cycle to break.
 You do not want to teach your dog to stop mid-walk for a treat.

 What do you do when your dog puts on the brakes?

 - There could be a comfort issue or health issue that is causing your dog to stop walking, such as:

 - Sore hips, backs, and muscles cause pain, and this can cause your dog to stop walking.
 Check with your vet if you suspect this.

 - Growing pains.
-If you have a young, fast-growing, large breed dog, this is very likely.
+This is very likely if you have a young, fast-growing, large breed dog.